-When pests are vectors of pathogens, the subsequent move of pests into crops also spreads disease to crops (Srinivasan et al. 2008).
+When pests are vectors of pathogens, the subsequent move of pests into crops also spreads disease (Srinivasan et al. 2008).
 Generalist vectors like aphids can use multiple host plants in both agricultural and non-agricultural habitats, allowing them to persist and sustain population growth both within and across growing seasons (Clark et al. 2019, Davis et al. 2015).
 Movement of aphids from infected non-crop hosts to susceptible crop hosts largely drives rates of infection (Power et al. 1991).
 With aphid species that are notably long-distance migrants, each spring there can be a re-establishment of population, and a subsequently high instance of virus-infected plants (Clement et al. 2010, Reynolds et al. 2006).
 For example, pea aphid alates can be blown by wind currents over long distances, frustrating local control efforts (Damgaard et al. 2020, Powell et al. 2006, Mueller et al. 2012).
 Consequently, aphid-borne viruses are difficult to track, and the frequency of outbreaks is highly variable, greatly hampering pest management efforts (Damgaard et al 2019).
 Given the dispersal distance and wide diet-breadth of generalist vectors like aphids, management requires identification of non-crop hosts are much larger special scales than within fields.
 Consequently, the goal of this study was to track and quantify the potential host plant community of vectors in a single region (eastern Washington state and Northern Idaho, USA), and identify which species may be important non-crop hosts on the landscape scale.

 Methods